HarmoWatch/ngx-redux-core/README.md

 }
 ```

-Now `@harmowatch/ngx-redux-core` will dispatch the following action, every time the `addTodo` method was called.
+Now `@harmowatch/ngx-redux-core` will dispatch the following action, every time the `addTodo` method was called:

 ```json
 {